ng0035/ReactFetchingData/README.md

 The action creators we require to handle these action types are similar to what we have learned earlier.
 Check the source code for reference.

 3.Reducers

+We use reducers to handle actions.
+It functions like this:

+       (previousState, action) -> (nextState)

+Syntax for defining a reducer: The reducer switches the action type and according to the action type, any keys to the state can be updated.

+        function reducername(state = initialState, action) {
+          switch (action.type) {
+            case action_name:
+              return Object.assign({}, state, {
+                key: action.key //value of action to be assigned })
+            default:
+              return state
+          }
+        }
+Note -
+#IMMUTABILITY OF STATE-

+We don't mutate the state.
+We create a copy with Object.assign().
+Object.assign(state, { key: action.key}) is also wrong: it will mutate the first argument.
+You must supply an empty object as the first parameter.
+You can also enable the object spread operator proposal to write { ...state, ...newState } instead.

+We return the previous state in the default case.
+It's important to return the previous state for any unknown action.

 4.Containers
 5.Store